scummvm/scummvm/doc/docportal/advanced_topics/understand_audio.rst

 Linux
 ******

-MIDI device setup may vary depending on your Linux distro.
+MIDI device setup might vary depending on your Linux distro.

 If you do not have a hardware MIDI device, there are two options: FluidSynth and TiMidity.
-FluidSynth is recommended as TiMidity may have some lag, depending on the system.
+FluidSynth is recommended as TiMidity might have some lag, depending on the system.

 Here are a couple of helpful articles from the Ubuntu community documentation to get you started.
-These instructions should work for any Debian-based distro.

 `How to: Software Synthesizers <https://help.ubuntu.com/community/Midi/SoftwareSynthesisHowTo>`_